Jttpo2/flowers/README.md

 # Flowers
-Making flowers sway in the wind.<br>
+Making flowers sway in the wind, using p5.js.<br>
 By John Petersson